nhuntwalker/python-thirty-minutes/lessons/01-first-program.md

 No special keywords necessary to assign values to variables like "var", "let", or "const".
 You don't even need to declare the type of value you're going to assign (although as of Python 3.6 you can if you really really want to).
+You just need a properly-formatted name, containing only letters a &rarr; z, A &rarr; Z, numbers 0 &rarr; 9, and underscores.

 Whenever you assign a string to a variable name, that variable name is now a reference to a copy of that string in memory.
 Once assigned, _**you cannot change that string!**_